 - Kids In Mind

-This site rates kids movies on a scale of 1-10 on categories of "sex & nudity," "violence & gore" and "profanity" and gives examples from the movie on each.
+This site rates kid's movies on a scale of 1-10 in categories of "sex & nudity," "violence & gore" and "profanity" and gives examples from the movie on each.

 This site explains the rating system that movies are set up with.
-There is also a 25 page PDF file on this site that goes into vast description on each rating.
+There is also a 25-page PDF file on this site that goes into a vast description of each rating.